Installing the Command Line Compiler

 - Open a Terminal window to the unzipped folder.

-sh install.sh(you will be asked for your root password).
+sh install.sh(you might be asked for your root password).

-Once installed, the compiler is available globally to be used with
+Once installed, the compiler is available globally to be used, simply by typing

 Using the External Compiler inside of Fire